Drop-In Available Patent Pending

 AmpliHive rides on your system.

-The moment you install it, your LLM gets a signature.
+Install it, and your LLM starts getting a signature.

 One npm install or pip install.
 Your LLM key never leaves your network.
-Every response comes back with a post-quantum certificate (ML-DSA-65 / FIPS 204) bound to your tenant DID.
-Anyone with the cert can verify provenance.
+Every response comes back with a post-quantum certificate (ML-DSA-65, the government's post-quantum signature standard under FIPS 204) bound to your tenant DID.
+Anyone with the cert can check where the response came from.
 No corpus access required.

 One line.
 Two languages.